anhnhut123/my-native-ui/README.md

 # my-native-ui

-The lightweigh libary support ui components for react-native.
+The lightweigh libary support ui components for react-native

 ## Installation